 - Issue #81: Add an event to the DockPanel that will be raised when the value of the AutoHideWindow's ActiveContent property changes. - Issue #123: Opt-in ShowAutoHideContentOnHover feature to require a tab to be clicked on to show autohide content vice the current behavior of showing on hover. - Issue #128: Fixed issues with the sample application: "Close All" should only close documents and disable "close all but this" when there are no documents. - Issue #129: Fixed ArgumentException with VS2005 theme. - Issue #130: Fixed NullReferenceException when setting DockPanel.CloseButton while the content is hidden.
 Fixed issue that prevented close button from being show when made visible programatically. - Issue #138: When showing a content, prefer to place it in the active pane, otherwise default to the first available.

-The wiki contains (or will soon contain) documentation on how to get started with the DockPanel Suite as well as recipes for a number of common tasks.
+The documentation site contains information on how to get started with the DockPanel Suite as well as recipes for a number of common tasks.

-All bug submissions, questions, and general discussion should be directed to the DockPanelSuite Issues page.
+All bug submissions, questions, and general discussion should follow the guide.